dreimer1986/yourname_card_mod/README.md

 - When installing with HACS the `backgrounds` folder is not created and with it also the background image is not copied.
 The theme is pointing to a non-existing location and after restarting Home Assistant you may not see the background image.
 If this happens, check the [Manual installation](#manual_installation) at step #2 and restart Home Assistant once again.

 - Transparency set for cards can have an undesired effect on other Home Assistant resources.
 I haven't found a 100% fix for these minimal flaws.

+- The transparent Sidebar CSS can not be installed by HACS, too.
+This part has to be done when using HACS or doing things manually, if you want the transparent Sidebar.

 ### <a name="screenshots"></a>Screenshots
 **Home overview**